Rare, limited-edition, and out-of-print books

 IMGP0055.jpg

 The Grand River winds for nearly 300 kilometres through the countryside, towns, and cities of southwestern Ontario, and also through the region’s life from the distant geological past to the present.
-The two artists, Marianne Brandis and Gerard Brender à Brandis, explored the river in the course of 17 sketching and note-taking trips and through interviews and research.
+The two artists, Gerard Brender à Brandis and I, explored the river in the course of 17 sketching and note-taking trips and through interviews and research.
 This exquisite book – hand-printed and hand-bound by Gerard – contains 40 of Gerard’s wood engravings.
-Marianne’s text consists of an introduction and conclusion, and captions which – like the engravings – focus on particular aspects of the river.
+My text consists of an introduction and conclusion, and captions which – like the engravings – focus on particular aspects of the river.
 Together they tell a story which is “a dialogue of water with soil, rock, vegetation, weather, humans, and – because it is driven by gravity – with the planet itself.”
 The story is, indeed, about far more than this particular river: it is about the private life of rivers and their function in the environment.
 (Gerard Brender à Brandis, 2010)

 There is a close connection between this handmade book and the commercially-published book The Grand River / Dundalk to Lake Erie (see below).
 When we had completed A Pebble’s Journey we found that we had a great deal of text material left over (because the size of hand-made books is always determined by the labour-intensive work of creating the physical books).
 Moreover, we felt that the river – and the book’s much wider relevance to all of the planet’s rivers – was sufficiently important so that it might interest a larger audience, an audience which might not be able to afford to buy the handmade book.
 So we made further trips to the river, and Gerard created numerous new engravings, and I wrote a much more extensive text, and the result was The Grand River / Dundalk to Lake Erie.